Francesco-Zeno-Costanzo/IATBDP/README.md

 The calculations of the average values ​​of the parameters are calculated starting from the various posterior distributions for the sole purpose of carrying out a posterior predictive check.
-It was always assumed that the a priori distribution was uniform, according to the indifference principle.